-1 Introduction
+Introduction

-The development of online transactions and data aggregation storage for companies has increased the risk of privacy breaches in the past ten years.
-According to Privacy Rights Clearinghouse, in fact, there were more than 4,540 breaches reported over the period 2005-2014, compared to less than 1,000 over 1995-2005.
+The development of online transactions and data aggregation storage for companies has increased the risk of privacy breaches in the past 10 years.
+According to Privacy Rights Clearinghouse, in fact, there were more than 4540 breaches reported over the period 2005- 14, compared to less than 1000 over 1995-2005 [1].
 The increase is primarily due to the increased use, retention, and repackaging of data by companies.

-On February 4, 2015, Anthem, Inc., one of the largest health insurance companies in the United States, announced that 80 million customers' and employees' data were stolen.
+On 4 February 2015, Anthem, Inc., one of the largest health insurance companies in the USA, announced that 80 million customers' and employees' data were stolen.
 Critical information (social security numbers, names, and dates of birth) for the 80 million affected people was at risk of fraudulent use, making the Anthem breach one of the largest privacy breaches in history.
-During the next trading day, however, the Anthem stock barely went down from its closed value of \$137.6 of the day prior to the brach announcement.
-The close price represented a decrease of 0.31%, in line with the overall market decrease.
-The Anthem stock was unaffected by this (random) event.
+During the next trading day, however, the Anthem stock barely went down from its closed value of \$137.6 of the day prior to the breach announcement, with intraday trading between \$135.40 and \$138.37 [2].
+The close price represented a decrease of 0.31%, in line with the overall market decrease for the day.
+The Anthem stock was unaffected by this (random) event, with the stock closing at more than \$145 within 2 weeks of the release of the breach.
 This is one of many examples of data breaches that affected a large amount of customers and their highly personal and sensitive data but did not lead to a market sellout of the firm's stock.

-This paper examines why stocks of breached firms do not seem to be significantly affected after reporting a privacy breach.
+This article examines why stocks of breached firms do not seem to be significantly affected after reporting a privacy breach.
 I empirically show that firms counterbalance the effect of a privacy breach disclosure by bundling this negative and potentially costly release with more positive news reports to alleviate any expected decrease in stock value.
 I also find that firms tend to release the disclosure during a period when there are a smaller than usual amount of negative news reports.
 My analysis is reinforced by the fact that privacy breaches happen at random times for any given firm, but firms have some small leeway to time their disclosures.
-States have different laws regarding disclosures that can allow firms to announce
+States have different laws regarding disclosures that can allow firms to announce the privacy breach event to customers or the state attorney general with different timeframes, usually between a day to up to 2 months after the firm discovers the breach.
+Moreover, privacy breaches are known to be indicative of negative news since they indicate that private information from customers or employees (or possibly both) has been stolen.
+Also, privacy breach disclosures, contrary to more frequent and prescheduled corporate disclosures, are good identifiable random events to test strategic (voluntary) disclosures by firms.